 Throughout the termination process, employers must ensure they are compliant with the Industrial Disputes Act and any other relevant labor laws.
 This includes following due process and providing proper notice and compensation to the employee.

 Terminating employees in India can be complex due to the various legal requirements involved.
-AYP’s Professional Employer Organisation (PEO) and Employer of Record (EOR) services provide expert support to help businesses navigate the employee termination process while ensuring compliance with Indian labor laws.
+AYP’s Professional Employer Organization (PEO) and Employer of Record (EOR) services provide expert support to help businesses navigate the employee termination process while ensuring compliance with Indian labor laws.
 Our services include:

 With AYP’s expert assistance, businesses can confidently manage employee terminations while staying compliant with local regulations.
 Contact us today to learn how we can help with your HR and compliance needs in India.